cu-csci-1300-intro-programming/spring-2025-web/docs/_posts/2025-01-18-Week-2-Variables-And-Operators.markdown

 &nbsp;&nbsp;&nbsp;
 ### Problem 9 Pool Water Management
 You're in charge of maintaining a swimming pool with a minor leak.
 The pool has some water in it already and needs to be filled up.
 However, due to the leak, the water level decreases slightly every hour at a constant rate.
-Write a program takes the hour as an input (as an integer) and predicts the pool's water level over time.
+Write a program takes the hour as an input (as an integer or a double - you choose) and predicts the pool's water level over time.

 | Pool | Initial water level (inches) | Fill rate (inches/hour) | Leakage rate (inches/hour) |
 | --- | --- | --- | --- |